-We’ve tested 303 headphones and below are our recommendations for the best noise cancelling headphones under $200 to buy in 2019.
-If you’re looking for our top picks in general or for different price brackets, check out our recommendations for the best noise-cancelling headphones, the best noise-cancelling over-ear headphones, and the best noise-cancelling headphones under $100.
+We’ve tested 345 headphones and below are our recommendations for the best noise cancelling headphones under $200 to buy in 2019.
+If you’re looking for our top picks in general or for different price brackets, check out our recommendations for the best noise cancelling headphones, the best headphones under $200, and the best noise cancelling headphones under $100.

 The best noise cancelling headphones under $200 that we’ve tested so far are the Plantronics BackBeat Pro 2.
 They’re well-built, comfortable wireless over-ear headphones with an impressive battery.
-They have a great control scheme that is easy-to-use with physical buttons and they support NFC for easier wireless pairing.
+They have a great control scheme that’s easy-to-use with physical buttons and they support NFC for easier wireless pairing.

-They will last for 30 hours before needing to be charged again, plus they have an auto-off feature to prolong the battery life even further, which is great for road trips and long flights.
-They take a little over 2 hours to charge, but you can still use them while they are charging and even passively when the batteries run out.
+These headphones last for 30 hours before needing to be charged again, and have an auto-off feature to prolong the battery life even further, which is great for road trips and long flights.
+They take a little over 2 hours to charge, but you can still use them while they are charging and even passively without ANC when the batteries run out.
 They sound decent and favor a bass-heavy sound, which fans of EDM and hip-hop are sure to love.

-If being able to customize your sound matters to you and you want well-isolating over-ear wireless headphones, then get the Sennheiser HD 4.50.
+If being able to customize your sound matters to you, then get the Sennheiser HD 4.50.
 They’re not as comfortable as the Plantronics BackBeat Pro 2 as they feel a bit tight on the head, but they fold up into a more compact design which makes them easier to quickly stash into a bag when you’re in a rush.
 They do a decent job at isolating noise and they leak little sound, which makes them decent for use at the office.

 Unfortunately, their control scheme isn’t the easiest to use and they have no battery-saving feature.
-They’re also lacking a bit of padding under the headband to be comfortable enough for longer listening sessions.
+They also lack a bit of padding under the headband to be comfortable enough for longer listening sessions.
 That said, they’re well-built and have a more stable fit than the BackBeat Pro 2, which is a bonus if you need to sprint to catch the bus or prefer to use over-ears for running and working out.
-If you’re a fan of the Cap Tune app and are willing to stretch your budget, the Sennheiser PXC 550 Wireless have even more customization options and are much more comfortable.
+If you’re a fan of the Captune app and are willing to stretch your budget, the Sennheiser PXC 550 Wireless have even more customization options and are much more comfortable.

-All-in-all, they are pretty average headphones.
-They don’t sound as good as the Plantronics BackBeat Pro 2, don’t isolate sound as well as the Bose QuietComfort 25, and don’t have as many customization features as the Sennheiser HD 4.50, but they’re also much cheaper than all these headphones.
-They offer decent value for their price and make for good everyday headphones.
+All-in-all, they’re pretty average headphones.
+They don’t sound as good as the Plantronics BackBeat Pro 2, don’t isolate sound as well as the Bose QuietComfort 25, and don’t have as many customization features as the Sennheiser, but they have a unique on-ear fit that some may prefer.

 Our recommendations above are what we think are currently the best noise cancelling headphones under $200 to buy for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).